bitsofcotton/ddpmopt/README.md

 Also, we want to decompose some of the meanings by bitsofcotton/specific and backport them into here, however, implementation of them isn't now.

-Beating their decomposition speed, we can do goki_check_cc:test.py:wgpred command they have pixel context prediction is predicted to get better result than each graphics each pixel context but they're heavy enough to run.
+Beating their decomposition speed, we can do goki_check_cc:test.py:pred command (curdir)w...-bit.ppm output they have pixel context prediction is predicted to get better result than each graphics each pixel context but they're heavy enough to run.

-The wgpred command is omitter on shortcut for decomposing and apply to the predictions, this might includes specific -&gt; {y} prediction -&gt; reverse chain by finding some of the patterns but they doesn't have handles what information to omit for predictions.
+The pred command (curdir)w...-bit.ppm output is omitter on shortcut for decomposing and apply to the predictions, this might includes specific -&gt; {y} prediction -&gt; reverse chain by finding some of the patterns but they doesn't have handles what information to omit for predictions.

-However, either wgpred command have a glitch same as egeppred command having some gulf when we're bad luck.
+However, either pred command (curdir)w...-bit.ppm output have a glitch same as curdir-bit.ppm command having some gulf when we're bad luck.

 # Usage:
     # copy color structure